PrinciplesDotDev/principles/treat-things-like-cattle-not-pets.md

 title = "Treat things like cattle, not pets"
 +++

-Build things so they can be disposable and be replaced at any time.
-Don't try to be precious with things
+Attempt to get to a point where you can treat things (infrastructure/code/data) like they are un-precious commodities.
+Which are disposable or can be replaced or rebuilt at any time.
+Don't treat them as if they are precious.

+## Why

+* Things can be rebuilt from scratch, you do not have to know a long list of steps to rebuild something.
+* In emergencies, you will be able to react quickly.

 ## Content

+The principle originated from
 <blockquote>
 I emphasized the disposability of cattle and the uniqueness of pets.
 </blockquote>